-- The Customer Liaison Team will acknowledge the complaint within three working days.
-The timescales for your complaint will remain the same as the stage one timescales. - The complaint will be passed to the Service Manager for review and response within ten/fifteen working days from the date of the complaint. - If the complaint is going to take longer than ten/fifteen working days, the complainant will be notified by the Customer Liaison Team of the reasons why and given an expected response time. - You will receive direct contact from the Service Manager responding to your complaint this may be a telephone conversation or a meeting. - If you need support, the Council will arrange this for you. - If the complaint is going to take longer than ten/fifteen working days, the complainant will be notified by the Customer Liaison Team of the reasons why and given an expected response time.
+- The Customer Liaison Team will acknowledge the complaint within three working days. - The complaint will be passed to the Service Manager for review and response within twenty working days from the date of the complaint. - If the complaint is going to take longer than twenty working days, you will be notified by the Customer Liaison Team and provided with the new expected response time and the reason for the delay. - You will receive direct contact from the Service Manager responding to your complaint this may be a telephone conversation or a meeting. - If you need support, the Council will arrange this for you.

-If you as the complainant remains dissatisfied with the way that we have dealt with the complaint after going through all of the above two stages, you can refer the matter to the Local Government and Social Care Ombudsman.
+If you remain dissatisfied with the way that we have dealt with the complaint after going through all of the above two stages, you can refer the matter to the Local Government and Social Care Ombudsman.
 The Ombudsman's contact details will be included in the stage two response.

 The Local Government and Social Care Ombudsman is an independent body who investigates complaints about Councils.
-However the Ombudsman will usually only accept complaints that have completed the Council's complaints process.
+However, the Ombudsman will usually only accept complaints that have completed the Council's complaints process.